Data-driven modeling of rotation curves with artificial neural networks: Introduction

-In this work, we demonstrate the potential of neural reconstruction for RCs and highlight the importance of non-parametric methods for accurately characterizing the distribution of DM in galaxies.
 This paper is organized as follows.
 In Sec.~\ref{sec:background}, we present the statistical basics to understand the method we apply in this manuscript.
 Sec.~\ref{sec:galaxy} describes the sample of galaxies, providing specific details about their distribution profiles.
-In Sec.~\ref{sec:methodology}, we describe the methodology followed in this work to accurately reconstruct the RCs for the data sets employed, whereas in Sec.~\ref{sec:results1}, we show the main results of our reconstructions.
-Also, we compare the performance of our approach to that of traditional parametric models.
-Finally, in Sec.~\ref{sec:conclusions} we give some final comments and conclusions.
+In Sec.~\ref{sec:methodology}, we describe the methodology followed in this work to accurately reconstruct the RCs for the data sets employed, while in Sec.~\ref{sec:results1}, we show the main results of our reconstructions.
+In addition, we compare the performance of our approach with that of traditional parametric models.
+In Sec.~\ref{sec:conclusions} we give some final comments and conclusions.